-When you look at all the different codes, it's no wonder we developed Care Clusters to simplify things for you and give you exactly the procedures you're looking for.
-While this is by no means an exhaustive, it should give you a good idea of the different codes available in the Carevoyance platform and why you would use one or another, or combinations of multiple.
+When you look at all the different codes used for medical billing, it's no wonder we developed Care Clusters to simplify things for you and give you exactly the procedures you're looking for.
+While this is by no means an exhaustive list, it should give you a good idea of the different codes available in the Carevoyance platform and why you would use one versus another or combinations of multiple codes.
 Most of the following will focus on codes as useful views into provider behavior, contrasting them on the basis of granularity and care setting.
 In other words, here at Carevoyance we find it useful to think of codes as targeting tools.
 You can browse codes by their respective categories in our extended search panel by typing in the codes themselves or a keyword, such as "tremor."

 Care Setting Matrix

 Diagnosis Related Groups (DRGs) don't have just to do with diagnoses.
 They are how hospitals typically bill for Inpatient services, and you can think of them like a bundle of codes around a particular type of service.
 They are high level and comprehensive as opposed to granular (there are less than 1,000 of them) and so they can be really useful for capturing procedures in a general sense.
 For example, there are only two DRGs related to lower joint replacement, DRGs 469 and 470.
 To contrast this, there are more than 50 ICD10 PCS codes for knee replacements alone.